The UDL ExperienceRegister for The UDL Experience

 Though we do have some optional introductory content, we've designed the broader workshop to function as a kind of "upper level" course on UDL.
 Our primary goal is to provide a safe space and adequate time for faculty and DLI staff to collaborate together to find UDL solutions for our own courses.

 Each module will provide some resources for understanding a specific UDL guideline, but will focus primarily on interactive discussion, with opportunities for asynchronous and synchronous interactions provided.
 Each module will also ask you to turn in an assessment, lesson, resource, or activity that you have applied a UDL guideline to.
+Participants will be able to earn digital credentials along the way.

 After taking this workshop, faculty will be able to: